TrainsForever/TrainsForever-Archive/ns-1068-erie.md

 Date: May 12, 2026
 Location: NS Chicago Line
 Notes:
-Observed hauling a disabled Amtrak Charger back toward Chicago.
+Observed hauling a wrecked Amtrak Charger back toward Chicago.
 Last documented catch as of May 12, 2026.

-Notes:
-Last documented catch of NS 1068 as of December 2025.
-Awaiting the next sighting.

 ## 📝 Curator's Notes